Robrusch/SPARSE/README.md

 EOF

 The nodes positions and the numerical potential must be stored in a CSV file with $M$ lines and **NO header**.
+Each line must contain $1 + N^2$ entries.
+The first entry is the node value $r$.
-Each line begins with the node value $r$, then follows with the flattened potential matrix at the given node.
+The remaining $N^2$ entries are the values of the flattened potential matrix at the given node.
 SPARSE assumes that the potential is flattened in row-major (C-style) order (this is irrelevant if the potential matrix is symmetric).
 The typical structure of the potential's CSV file is therefore: